Mangyan: Origins

+Ancestral lands

+Mangyan communities inhabit the island of Mindoro, laying claim to 40,000 hectares of forest lands.
+Hanunuo, Gubatnon, and Ratagnon (Hagura) Mangyan of Occidental Mindoro received a certificate of ancestral domain title (CADT) in December 2010 from President Benigno Aquino III.
+In July 2022, Tadyawan and Tau-buid Mangyan were the first Indigenous communities in Oriental Mindoro to receive their CADT from the National Commission on Indigenous Peoples.
+The title covers 3,270.78 hectares of ancestral lands in Sabang in Pinamalayan town and Buong Lupa in Gloria town.

 Culture and practices

-Mangyans lived in peaceful societies.
-Social scientists theorized that some societies become peaceful because their system of norms and values reward peaceful behavior but disapprove aggressive and impulsive behaviors.
-Peaceful societies are characterized by egalitarian social organization without status competition between men and without asymmetric relationship between men and women.
-Another theory posited that populations adapt, therefore, offering a more logical explanation why Mangyans preferred to retreat in the hinterlands.
-They accept peaceful submissiveness when they encounter lowland settlers, missionaries, traders and government officials.

 Mangyan are mainly subsistence agriculturalists, planting a variety of sweet potato, upland (dry cultivation) rice, and taro.
 They also trap small animals and wild pig.
 Many who live in close contact with lowland Filipinos sell cash crops such as bananas and ginger.

 Their languages are mutually unintelligible, though they share some vocabulary and use Hanunó'o script to write: Tawbuid and Buhid are closely related, and are unusual among Philippine languages in having an /f/ phoneme; Tawbuid is divided into eastern and western dialects; Western Tawbuid may be the only Philippine language to have no glottal phonemes, having neither /h/ or /ʔ/.
-They called the lowlanders or the people who lives in local suburbs and plains "Damuong".
+They call the lowlanders or the people who live in local suburbs and plains damuong.

-Their traditional religious world view is primarily animistic; around 10% have embraced Christianity, both Roman Catholicism and Evangelical Protestantism (The New Testaments have been published in six of the Mangyan languages).
+Their traditional religious world view is primarily animistic; around 10% have embraced Christianity, both Catholicism and Evangelical Protestantism (The New Testaments have been published in six of the Mangyan languages).

 Storytelling

-The Mangyans spread their stories through oral tradition.
-A select group of stories were preserved in poems and written in syllabic Indic writing.
-These poems were carved into materials like bamboo with a sharp object.
+Historically, Mangyan stories were orally transmitted.
+A select group of stories were preserved in poems and written in syllabic writing.
+These poems were carved into materials such as bamboo with a sharp object.
 Practicing oral tradition came with its own set of rules for the Mangyans.
-For example, folk-tales called suyot were only to be told after the sun had set.
+For example, folk tales called suyot were only to be told after the sun had set.
 The Mangyans believed telling stories during daylight would lead to rotting of the teeth.

 There were several distinct types of oral works that the Mangyans practiced.
-There are not English equivalents for every name the Mangyans gave to their story categories.
+There are no English equivalents for the names of Mangyan story categories.
 English speakers have given descriptive names for these categories.